 8 Tombland, Norwich NR3 1HF

-This charming and unassuming 15th-century building in Tombland is home to the largest antiquarian and secondhand bookshop in East Anglia.
+This charming and unassuming 15th Century building is home to the largest antiquarian and secondhand bookshop in East Anglia: Tombland Bookshop.
+Gorgeous to look at from the outside and a complete treasure trove on the inside.

 In many ways it is the Mary Poppins’ handbag or TARDIS of bookstores (depending on your fiction of choice), as the inside is far bigger than its outside suggests, and the cavernous vaulted ceilings certainly contribute to this.